opendatalab/MLLM-DataEngine/README.md

 + [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) This reposity utilize MiniGPT-4 as codebase and base model.
 + [Lavis](https://github.com/salesforce/LAVIS) Fantastic vision-language model codebase.
++ [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) Strong and open-source language model used by many MLLM work.

-If you're find MLLM-DataEngine useful, please cite using this BibTeX:
+If you're using MLLM-DataEngine in your research or applications, please cite using this BibTeX:
 ```bibtex
 @misc{zhao2023mllmdataengine,
       title={MLLM-DataEngine: An Iterative Refinement Approach for MLLM},